 Going on adventures with local people is just as fun for them as it is for you.
 They get excited to show you their culture and their favorite hangouts, because so few travelers take the time or have the bravery (or idiocy) to get away from the safety of the guidebook listings.

 I've jumped into cars with strangers all over South America.
 I've done it in the USA.
 I even hitchhiked from Boston, Ma to Tampa, Florida when I was 17 just so I could finally get out of New England.

 Although please understand, I don't recommend jumping into cars with any random person on the street.
 I'm just saying use your judgment, and don't be afraid to throw caution out the window from time to time when traveling.
 The best way to see the world is through the eyes of a local and you can't get that if you never get out of your comfort zone and be a little irresponsible!

 Dani Blanchette is a music and travel photographer, foodie, adrenaline nut, and as you can tell, loves getting into cars with strangers.
 She writes the travel blog GoingNomadic.com and hosts travel videos on GoingNomadicTV You can find her under GoingNomadic on Facebook, Twitter, and Instagram.

-From croc sightings to avoiding box jellyfish, we expel a few danger Down Under myths - and reveal what's a legitimate hazard in Australia.
+From croc sightings to avoiding box jellyfish, Katherine Scott expels a few danger Down Under myths, and reveals the legitimate hazards in Australia.